FindMySchool LogoFindMySchool

 Girls are described in recent reviews as wholesome and sensible in appearance.
 The mobile phone policy, introduced via Yondr pouches during the school day, creates a technology-free learning environment, though sixth formers retain access to their devices.
 A pupil-led wellbeing hub has recently opened in the senior school — described as a quiet, softly furnished space where girls can seek support discreetly.

 The sixth form tells a different, stronger story.
-At A-level, 69% of grades achieved A*-B, well above the England average of 47%.
-The school's most recent announcement highlights a value-added score placing the year group in the top 15% of schools in England, and students regularly secure places at prestigious universities.
-The A-level ranking of 413 places St Teresa's in the national strong tier (top 25% in England, FindMySchool data), indicating that sixth form teaching represents a significant step up in academic challenge and achievement.
+At A-level in 2025, 80% of grades achieved A*-B and 50% achieved A*/A across 118 exam entries.
+The A-level ranking of 278th of 2,549 academically and 217th overall places St Teresa's in a strong national position, indicating that sixth form teaching represents a significant step up in academic challenge and achievement.

 The 2025 A-level cohort, with students pursuing fields from Law and Medicine to Fashion Studies and Dance, secured places at universities including LSE, King's College London, and Russell Group institutions.
 This diversity of destination reflects the school's philosophy: girls are not steered towards a single model of success, but encouraged to pursue their own intellectual and creative interests.